deptz/jira-smart-commit/HOW-TO-GUIDE.md

 1. Check the **Output** panel in VS Code for detailed error messages
 2. Ensure all dependencies (Git extension) are installed
 3. Verify your JIRA credentials and permissions
-4. For AI issues, check your provider's API status and quotas
+4. For commit AI issues, check your provider's API status and quotas

 Your JIRA API token can be generated from [Atlassian Account Settings → API Tokens](https://id.atlassian.com/manage/api-tokens).

-AI suggestions work best when the context is clear — ensure your commit includes a valid ticket reference and descriptive changes.